Connor Rains

-Connor Rains (born March 25, 1992) is an American football offensive tackle who is currently a free agent.
+Connor Rains (born March 25, 1992) is an American former football offensive tackle.
 He played college football at Wyoming.
 He was signed by the Denver Broncos as an undrafted free agent in 2015.

 Professional career

-On May 2, following the 2015 NFL Draft, the Denver Broncos signed Rains and eight other undrafted free agents to contracts.
+On May 2, following the 2015 NFL draft, the Denver Broncos signed Rains and eight other undrafted free agents to contracts.
 On August 2, he was waived by the Broncos due to an injury to his plantar fascia.